stormblog/sircmpwn.github.io/_posts/2018-05-03-Google-embraces-extends-extinguishes.md

 AMP is how they enter the "extend" phase.
 AMP is a "standard", but they don't listen to any external feedback on it and it serves as a vehicle for keeping users on their platform even when reading content from other websites.
-This is also thought to be the main intention of the service, as there are plenty of other (and more effective) ways of rewarding lightweight pages in their search results.
+This is thought to be the main intention of the service, as there are plenty of other (and more effective) ways of rewarding lightweight pages in their search results.
 The "extinguish" phase comes as sites that don't play ball get pushed out of Google search results and into obscurity.
 AMP is perhaps the most blatant of Google's strategies, serving only to further Google's agenda at the expense